raywoo32/readSIF/README.md

 ## Running the tests

 1. Complete 1-4 in "Getting Started"
-2. load test_dump.sql in mysql2
+2. load ./test/test_dump.sql into db
 3. `npm run test`in project directory

 Post Test cleanup:
-1. Execute schema.sql to clear db
+1. Execute ./makeDB/schema.sql to clear db OR
 2. Execute test_dump.sql to reset for testing

 ## Versioning